-- 1. Direct Supervision: The supervising physician is physically present with the resident during the key portions of patient interaction. - 2.
-Indirect Supervision: The supervising physician is not providing physical or concurrent visual or audio supervision, but is immediately available to the resident for guidance and is available to provide appropriate direct supervision. - 3.
-Oversight: The supervising physician is available to provide review of procedure/encounters with feedback provided after care is delivered.
+- 1. Direct Supervision: The supervising physician is physically present with the resident and patient. - 2.
+Indirect Supervision: - a.
+With direct supervision immediately available: The supervising physician is physically within the confines of the site of patient care, and is immediately available to provide Direct Supervision - b.
+With direct supervision available: The supervising physician is not physically present within the confines of the site of the patient care, but is immediately available via phone and/or electronic modalities, and is available to provide Direct Supervision. - Oversight: The supervising physician is available to provide review of procedure/encounters with feedback provided after care is delivered.